danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-With the code above, however, the compiler will complain that `Movie` doesn't
+With the code above, the compiler will complain that `Movie` doesn't implement `Decodable`.
-implement `Decodable`.

-If you're new `Codable`, you would perhaps throw code at the problem to make the `Movie` codable:
+If you're new `Codable`, you would perhaps throw code at the problem to make it codable:

 ```swift